 Essential Amino Acid Supplementation for Cancer Patients

-The rapid loss of muscle mass in cancer cachexia contributes directly to mortality and should be treated nutritionally.
-Because of anabolic resistance and decreased appetite, normal dietary intake is generally insufficient to combat the rapid loss of muscle.
-Consuming dietary supplements containing essential amino acids, including a relatively high dose of leucine, is a reasonable approach to slowing the rate of muscle protein loss.
+The muscle wasting seen in cancer cachexia contributes directly to mortality and should be treated nutritionally.
+But because of anabolic resistance and decreased appetite, normal dietary intake is generally insufficient to combat the rapid loss of muscle.